xynxynxyn/terminal-discord/README.md

 ## Config-File

+All settings except Token are optional.
+Defaults can be found at the beginning of index.js where the config-file is parsed.

 ### Token

 Terminal-Discord uses a token to login rather than email and password since discord.js doesn't support that method anymore.